barasher/picdexer/README.md

   "loggingLevel": "warn",
   "elasticsearch": {
     "url": "http://192.168.1.102:9200",
-    "extractionThreadCount": 4,
+    "threadCount": 4,
-    "toExtractChannelSize": 50
+    "bulkSize": 50
   },
   "binary": {
     "url": "http://192.168.1.100:8080",
     "height":480,
     "width":640,
-    "resizingThreadCount": 4,
+    "threadCount": 4,
-    "toResizeChannelSize": 4
+    "workingDir": "/tmp"
   },
   "kibana": {
     "url": "http://192.168.1.102:5601"
   },
   "dropzone": {
     "root": "/tmp/foo",
-    "period": "5s",
+    "period": "5s"
-    "fileChannelSize": 10
   }
 }
 ```
 - `loggingLevel` (optional) defines the logging level.
 Values :`debug`, `info` (default), `warn`, `error`, ...
 - `elasticsearch` (required if used) configures the `elasticsearch` connexion and the metadata extraction process
   - `url` (required if documents are pushed) defines the `elasticsearch` endpoint
-  - `extractionThreadCount` (optional, default : `4`) defines how many thread have to be used to extract medatada
+  - `threadCount` (optional, default : `4`) defines how many thread have to be used to extract medatada from pictures
-  - `toExtractChannelSize` (optimal, default : `50`) defines the size of the file buffer (go channel) that will be consumed by the extraction goroutines
+  - `bulkSize` (optimal, default : `30`) defines the size of the bulk that is sent to Elasticsearch
 - `binary` (required if used) configures the interactions with `file-server` to store pictures
   - `url` (required if pictures are pushed) defines the `file-server` endpoint
   - `height` and `width` defines the target dimension of the pictures that will be stored.
 If one of the dimension is `0` then pictures will not be resized (default behaviour).
-  - `resizingThreadCount`   (optional, default : `4`) defines how many thread have to be used to resize pictures
+  - `threadcount`   (optional, default : `4`) defines how many thread have to be used to resize pictures
-  - `toResizeChannelSize` (optional, default : `4`) defines the size of the file buffer (go channel) that will be consumed by the resizing goroutines
+  - `workingDir` (optional) defines the folder where resized files are temporary stored
 - `kibana` (required if user) configures the interaction with `kibana` (for configuration purpose)
   - `url` (required if kibana has to be configured) defines the `kibana` endpoint
 - `dropzone` (required if used) configures dropzone
   - `root` (required) defines the watched folder
   - `period` defines where waiting period between to watching iteration ([syntax](https://golang.org/pkg/time/#ParseDuration), ex : 1m, 1h, 30s, ...)
-  - `fileChannelSize` (optional, default : `10`) defines the size of the buffer (go channel) that will be consumed by indexation

 ## Picdexer commands